Nitrile: Nitrile derivatives

+Nitriles are isomeric with isonitriles (isocyanides).
+These also contain a C≡N triple bond; however, the substituent is bonded via the nitrogen atom, which results in a zwitterionic structure.

+Compounds in which an oxygen atom is bonded to the carbon atom of a C≡N group are referred to as cyanates.

+If the oxygen atom is replaced by a sulfur or selenium atom, the compounds are termed thiocyanates or selenocyanates.

+If the cyano group is bonded to a nitrogen atom, the compound is referred to as a cyanamide.

+In addition to nitriles, other classes of compounds are known that contain a C≡N triple bond in which the nitrogen atom forms a fourth bond and is therefore positively charged.
+In nitrile oxides, an oxygen atom is additionally bonded to the nitrogen atom.

+If this atom is sulfur or another nitrogen atom instead, the compounds are referred to as nitrile sulfides or nitrilimines, respectively.

+If the nitrogen atom of the nitrile is protonated or carries an additional organic substituent, the compound is a nitrilium ion.

+If the nitrogen atom carries an organic substituent bearing a negatively charged carbon atom, the species is a nitrile ylide, a subclass of ylides.

 Organic cyanamides

 Cyanamides are N-cyano compounds with general structure R^{1}R^{2}N\sC≡N and related to the parent cyanamide.

 Nitrile oxides

 Nitrile oxides have the chemical formula RCNO.
 Their general structure is R\sC≡N+\sO-.
-The R stands for any group (typically organyl, e.g., acetonitrile oxide CH3\sC≡N+\sO−, hydrogen in the case of fulminic acid H\sC≡N+\sO−, or halogen (e.g., chlorine fulminate Cl\sC≡N+\sO−).
+The R stands for any group (typically organyl, e.g., acetonitrile oxide CH3\sC≡N+\sO−, hydrogen in the case of fulminic acid H\sC≡N+\sO−, or halogen (e.g., chloroformonitrile oxide Cl\sC≡N+\sO−).

 Nitrile oxides are quite different from nitriles and do not arise from direct oxidation of the latter.
 Instead, they can be synthesised by nitroalkane dehydration, oxime dehydrogenation, or halooxime elimination in base.
-They are highly reactive in 1,3-dipolar cycloadditions, such as to isoxazoles, and undergo type 1 dyotropic rearrangement to isocyanates.
+They are highly reactive in 1,3-dipolar cycloadditions, such as to isoxazoles, and undergo type I dyotropic rearrangement to isocyanates.

 The heavier nitrile sulfides are extremely reactive and rare, but temporarily form during the thermolysis of oxathiazolones.
 They react similarly to nitrile oxides.